Saket-Upadhyay/Saket-Upadhyay.github.io/projects.md

 sidebar_link: true
 ---

+### NS3 Cybersecurity Simulations
+<p>{% include svg/github.svg%}<a href="https://github.com/Saket-Upadhyay/ns3-cybersecurity-simulations">GitHub</a></p>
+Collection of cybersecurity simulations in NS3 and C++ for academia.
+Some of the simulations are build from scratch and some are build upon existing solutions.
+With common aim to aid in understanding Cybersecurity Concepts and be able to play with them.

+---
 ### SAMPARK : Website Security Scanning Framework
 <p>{% include svg/github.svg%}<a href="https://github.com/Saket-Upadhyay/SAMPARK">GitHub</a></p>
 National Hack-a-thon project (Won 1st Rank in Information Security Domain)